-If the prototyping approach is not used, and the specification only exists on paper, then at the end of the specification phase the system will need to be built from that specification, initially to allow end-users to examine it, and then in order that it can be validated.
-Conversely, if prototyping has been used, then the specification can simply be generated from the final prototype.
-In either case the specification will include details of the data collection schedule, data points, skipping, derivation and data validation logic, as well as additional study specific aspects like support for coding, e-signatures, source document verification, or email alerts.
+The specification should include details of the data collection schedule, data points, conditional branching ('skipping'), derivation and data validation logic ('edit checks'), as well as additional study-specific aspects like support for coding, esignatures, source document verification, or email alerts.
 The specification and the system are then used as the basis of the validation that makes up the second stage of development.